philchalmers/mirtCAT/README.md

 ## Examples and Evaluated Help Files

-Various examples and worked help files have been compiled using the `knitr` package to generate HTML output, and are available [here](http://philchalmers.github.io/mirtCAT/mirtCAT-vignettes.html).
+Various examples and worked help files have been compiled using the `knitr` package to generate HTML output, and are available on the [wiki](https://github.com/philchalmers/mirtCAT/wiki).
-User contributions are also welcome, where the source code examples are demonstrated on the `gh-pages` branch of this repository in the `source` directory.
+User contributions are welcome!

 # Installing from Github